 Real Time and Archived Satellite Imagery

-A few notes on the Sea Surface Temperature Daily Composite Image Archive
+A few notes on the De-clouded 8-Day Average Sea Surface Temps Image Archive

 The raw satellite data is processed to sea surface temperature using the Multi-channel Sea Surface Temperature (MCSST) algorithm using SeaSpace Terascan software.
-For detailed information on this algorithm check out the primer written by our colleague Dr. Frank Monaldo at Johns Hopkins University.
+For more information on this algorithm check out the primer (pdf file) written by our collegue Dr. Frank Monaldo at Johns Hopkins University.